jason-a-phillips/scalable-site-miner/README.md

 The Node.js services are designed to maximize Node's event-loop model and asynchronous "next tick" behavior.
 HTTP and database requests are always wrapped in Promises, batched and throttled using concurrency limits.
 As work grows, adding more workers should be a fairly painless task, until the database becomes the bottleneck.

 # To-do's
-1. Break up long large functions into smaller ones
+1. Refactor long large functions into smaller ones
 2. Add features to clean up stale, useless data like disabled worker records.
 3. Add code to auto-grow worker services from within the Node.js controller itself.
 4. Containerize these services within Docker.